 Hi!
 This post may link to online stores.
 If you click a link and buy something, I may get a commission at no extra cost to you.
 See my Affiliate Disclosure for more details.

 In the game the world has mysteriously gone dark, no sun, no stars, just darkness.
 It’s been like that for 10 days.
 The world has gone into panic and They have arrived.
 The only weakness of Them is the light, and there’s not much of that going around.
 People have been disappearing.
 It must be Them.

 Gathered around a table in a dark room lit only by the light of ten tea lights, your group will tell the story of the final few hours of your character’s lives.

 Your GM will introduce one of the 25 modules from the Ten Candles rule book to give you the setting for your tale.
-We played the “Dead Air” module.
-The world had been dark for 10 days.
-The radios had gone dead.
+In the module we played, the world had been dark for 10 days.
+There was nothing on the radios.
 The last messages came from Fort Victor where people seemed to be gathering.
 We needed to make it from our shelter in the centre of town, over the bridge on the outskirts and onward to Fort Victor beyond the woods.